 ‘Diapheronta’ is G1308, separating (distinguishing from) the one element in a comparison (its value) from another.
 Thayer’s Greek Lexicon states this to mean: to test, prove, the things that differ, i.e. to distinguish between good and evil, lawful and unlawful, Romans 2:18.

-Paul is telling those in Rome that were raised in the Law of God given through Moses, that it not only shows us what the ‘Will of God’ is, but that it also tells us how to distinguish good from evil, right from wrong, and what is lawful from the unlawful.
+Paul stated that the Law of God given through Moses, not only shows us what the ‘Will of God’ is, but that it also tells us how to distinguish good from evil, right from wrong, and what is lawful from the unlawful.

-This leads perfectly into verse 20 where Paul claims (in the Present Tense again) that the Law is the “embodiment of Knowledge and Truth”, and he emphatically states that those who break the Law “dishonor God” in verse 23.
+This leads perfectly into verse 20 where Paul claimed (in the Present Tense again) that the Law is the “embodiment of Knowledge and Truth”, and he emphatically stated that those who break the Law “dishonor God” in verse 23.

 What does the text say?